hantingxie/gamesparks-docs-v2/MARKDOWN/Getting Started/Creating a Game/README.md

  * If you've used GameSparks before, click *Add Game* from the drop-down menu in the top-right of the screen.

 Adding a game is a 3-stage process:
-* *Game Details* - Enter a name and description for your game.
+* *Step 1.
+Game Details* - Enter a name and description for your game.
+Set a timeout to end player sessions after they disconnect from your game.
-* *Features & Integrations* - Select the currencies, platform features, and 3rd-party integrations you want for your game.
+* *Step 2.
+Features & Integrations* - Select the currencies, platform features, and 3rd-party integrations you want for your game.
-* *Geographical Setup* - Configure the Geographical Setup for your game.
+* *Step 3.
+Geographical Setup* - Configure the Geographical Setup for your game.

 <q>**Note!** In this section, we'll assume you've used Gamesparks before and have already created a game.</q>

 *1.* Log in to the portal.
 You'll be taken to the last game you had open.

 *2.* Using the *Games Menu* at top-right, select *Add New Game*.
-The *Add New Game* page opens at the first stage of the game-creation process.
+The *Add New Game* page opens at **Stage 1** of the game-creation process.

 ![](img/CreatingGame/8.png)

+*3.* Enter a *Name* and *Description* for your new game.

+*4.* If you want to set a timeout to end a player's session after they disconnect, under *Game Settings* select the *Automatically end player sessions* check box and enter the timeout period in minutes.

-*3.* Enter a *Name* and *Description* for your new game and click *Next*.
-The *Add New Game* page moves you to the second stage of the game-creation process.
+*5.* Click *Next*.
+The *Add New Game* page moves you to **Stage 2** of the game-creation process.

-*4.* Use this second stage to define some baseline settings for your new game:
+*6.* Use this second stage to define some baseline settings for your new game:

 ![](img/CreatingGame/9.png)